Kemeny's constant minimization for reversible Markov chains via structure-preserving perturbations: Introduction

 \subsection{Notation and background material}

 To set the stage for the following developments, we first introduce the notation and review fundamental concepts related to discrete-state Markov chains and stochastic matrices.
-This summary is intended to be concise; for a more thorough exposition, we refer the reader to standard references in the literature~\cite{MR410929} and~\cite[\S 8]{Meyer}.
+For a more exhaustive exposition, we refer to~\cite{MR410929} and~\cite[\S 8]{Meyer}.
+We will denote by $\mathbf{1}$ the vector of all ones, by $D_\mathbf{v}$ the diagonal matrix with diagonal entries the entries of the vector $\mathbf{v}$, by $\operatorname{tr}(A)$ the trace of the matrix $A$, and by $\|A\|_F = \operatorname{tr}(A^\top A)^{\nicefrac{1}{2}}$ the Frobenius norm.